vladflore/blog/_posts/2021-05-05-9-months-later.markdown

 #### Creating a portfolio / side projects

 In Romanian there is this saying, _teoria ca teoria, dar practica ne omoară_, which more or less translates to _theory is one thing, practice another_.
-Of course, you have to read, to inform yourself, to see what others think about something, but you also have to try things out, apply what you learned, create something.
+Of course, you have to read, to inform yourself, to see what others think about something, but you also have to try things out, apply what you learned, build something.

-Side projects are a good think, you get to make something, to apply what you learned, and you will eventually end up with a portfolio you can show off, but all of this requires time and effort.
+Side projects are a good think, you get to build something, to apply what you learned, and you will eventually end up with a portfolio you can show off, but all of this requires time and effort.
 It is kind of a double-edged sword.

 When looking for a new job, it is quite common to see that they are requiring from you to show them your portfolio, your GitHub account or similar.
 While this is fine, they should also understand that not having one, doesn't mean you are not capable of developing applications, writing code or solving problems, or that you are not interested into programming.
 Each and every one of us has their life, their time, and not having a GH profile doesn't make you any less capable or prepared to handle stuff.

 I personally have a bunch of projects on GH, of all sorts, some bigger, some smaller, some I would show off, some not.
 It is rather a place to save the stuff I am working on, than something to show off.
-So, practice, make something, but do not obsess over it, live your life too, you only have one!
+So, practice, build something, but do not obsess over it, live your life too, you only have one!

 #### Frameworks and the like for developing web applications